photoprism/photoprism-docs/docs/getting-started/docker-compose.md

     Indexing [RAW images and high-resolution panoramas](troubleshooting/performance.md#memory) may require additional [swap space](troubleshooting/docker.md#adding-swap) and/or physical memory beyond the [recommended minimum](index.md#system-requirements).

 !!! note ""
-    When editing your `compose.yaml` or `docker-compose.yml` file, please make sure that [related values remain on the same indentation level](../developer-guide/technologies/yaml.md) and that [lists start with a dash](../developer-guide/technologies/yaml.md#multiple-values).
+    When editing YAML files, please make sure that [related values remain on the same indentation level](../developer-guide/technologies/yaml.md) and that [lists start with a dash](../developer-guide/technologies/yaml.md#multiple-values).
     If the value of an environment variable contains a literal `$` sign, for example in a password, it [must be escaped](../developer-guide/technologies/yaml.md#dollar-signs) with `$$` (a double dollar sign) so that e.g. `"compo$e"` becomes `"compo$$e"`.

 !!! danger ""